BoomTech-LLC/BoomForm-Package/README.md

 Hey and welcome.
 You have started the development with the most advanced and easy form Builder

 ### Why BoomForm ?
-Using Boomform you don’t need to take care of data structure, fields re rendering etc… Boomform will do it for you.
+😎 Using Boomform you don’t need to take care of data structure, fields re rendering etc…

+🚀Boomform will do it for you.
 You just need to tell the program where your fields should be located and Boomform will automatically create a state for them and follow your fields lifecycle.

 ## Read documentation here https://form.boomform.com/